The sixth Painleve transcendent and uniformization of algebraic curves: Remarks on Abelian integrals and equations on tori

 are transformable into each other by the transcendental and highly non-obvious cover \eqref{pu}.
-In this regard they are also integrable along with the four Chudnovsky's equations (Corollary~3).
+In this regard they are also integrable along with the four Chudnovsky's equations.
 The cover \eqref{pu} is of course completely uniformized by single-valued functions $\mathfrak{u}(\tau)$ and $\mathfrak{p}(\tau)$.
-It is a very nontrivial exercise to investigate it directly, \ie\ to describe its branch schemes, Puiseux series, and compute the genus that is unity.
+It is a very nontrivial exercise to investigate it directly, \ie, to describe its branch schemes, Puiseux series, and compute its (nontrivial) genus.

-What we have done now is in effect the draft recipes of getting the large number of explicit formulae including the very nontrivial `toroidal towers'.
-But all this is a corollary of just simplest PH-curves.
+What we have done now is in effect the draft recipes of getting the large number of analytic formulae including the very nontrivial `toroidal towers'.
+But all this is just a corollary of simplest PH-curves.
+The \Psix-equation \eqref{p6} is thus not the mere rich source of algebraic solutions.
+It generates infinite families of explicitly uniformizable curves, their toroidal cover representations, if any, and complete differential apparatus on these orbifolds.